okeeffed/cheat-sheets/Drupal/Drupal-8.md

 ## Publishing Options - Published, Promoted, URL

-If we create an article without the default settings, we can then use `saved as unpublished` from the save and publish dropdon.
+If we create an article without the default settings, we can then use `saved as unpublished` from the save and publish dropdown.